Thediyur

 Thediyur (also spelled Tediyur or Thethiyur) is a village in Kudavasal taluk, Tiruvarur district, Tamil Nadu, India.

 It is one of the eighteen villages where vAthimALs settled.
 Located 23 km from Kumbakonam, it has a population of about 3000 people.
 The village is well connected by road to Kumbakonam and Mayiladuthurai.
 Bus services are available every 30 minutes from Kumbakonam and Mayiladuthurai.

-The reason for the village named as Tediyur is as follows.
-While King Dasaratha of Ayodhya was fighting at the war field, the wheels of his chariot got struck at a place and that place is Tediyur.
-It is split as thEr - thagarndha - oor (place where the chariot got damaged).